 That’s why, we need to replace the previously rewarding behavior with such that also feels successful to the brain.

-Sugar and fat immediately reward our brain.
+Sugar and fat immediately reward our brains.
 Where the benefits of eating healthy and exercising come afterward – you don’t immediately lose weight and feel better, these things happen over time.
 That’s why it’s of major importance to make eating healthy (the new habit) feel exciting to us.

-Simple, yet powerful thing is to keep track of your junk-food-free-days.
 Just add one cross for each day you don’t eat burgers on your calendar.
 This will give you an immediate reward.
 You see the cross and you feel better about yourself.
 You repeat this for five days and now you don’t want to end the streak.

 Yes, it’s not much.
 But if you’re willing to wait for the rewards coming after these initial boring, no-sugary days, you’ll soon get the bigger payoff.

 “It almost always happens that when the immediate consequence is favorable, the later consequences are disastrous, and vice versa… Often, the sweeter the first fruit of a habit, the more bitter are its later fruits.”
 Frédéric Bastiat